fmarzolo/Compare-and-delete-images/README.md

 # Compare-and-delete-images
 This Python code allows to compare images, compute difference using arbitrary multiple hash sizes, and keep only those with interesting difference.
-Was written to keep only interesting ones doing some Timelapse video.<p>
+Was written to keep only interesting ones to create some Timelapse video.<p>

 Launch with: <p>
 python imagepath hashlist --removesimilarimages<p>